kietly/cs109a/twitter-nlp.md

     done in 3.348s.

 Unfortunately, this metric returned 0 for every record.
 Because the individual tweets are so short, we suspect that comparing the individual tweet's tokens with the bot topics is not a good metric.

 #### Jaccard score

 To compute the similarity between an individual user's top 10 topics with the bot topics, we computed a Jaccard Score.
-Recall that we calculated the top 10 bot topics, so in the next few cells we compute the top 10 topic models for each user.
+Recall that we calculated the top 10 bot topics, so the next step was to compute the top 10 topic models for each user.